lsrdg/tatoeba-karini/README.md

 # Tatoeba-query

-Consulting and interacting with tatoeba.org from the command line.
+Consult tatoeba.org from the command line.

 WARNING: this project is **extremely experimental**. (: